-For the last 3 years the Service has moved towards a model of early intervention with an emphasis being on primary and secondary prevention, rather than the tertiary level.
-Our focus is to better understand what are the risk factors that put people most likely in need of our acute response services and how we can better support them in either removing, reducing or mitigating the risk.
-Our CRP has identified what these risk factors are now, and likely to be in future.
-The emphasis moving forward is to fully resource prevention services so that we significantly reduce the need for an emergency response.
+For the last three years the Service has moved towards a model of early intervention with an emphasis being on primary and secondary prevention, rather than the tertiary level.
+Our focus is to better understand what are the risk factors that put people most likely in need of our acute prevention services and how can we better support them in either removing, reducing or mitigating the risk, or when necessary, applying protection factors to help reduce risk.

-Prevention services fall under the Capabilities Strategy which is based on the provision of guidance, expertise, and resource.
+Prevention services fall under the Capabilities Strategy which is based on the provision of: guidance, expertise and resource.
 The delivery of prevention services has proved challenging in more remote and rural areas which are some distance away from our fulltime stations.
 Work done in these areas has traditionally been done by specialist staff.

 A comprehensive review of prevention and protection services is currently underway.
-The key areas of the review are shown in Figure 34 at Appendix E. We are aware, not only of our significant challenges, but also of the potential within the RRM to address these by redesigning our service models as set out in the strategic intent.
+The key areas of the review are shown in Figure 34 at Appendix E. We are aware of our significant challenges, and also the potential within the RRM to address these by redesigning our service models as set out in the strategic intent.
 Prevention services are broken down into 7 key pillars; these are closely aligned to the CRP which informs the RRM.